 Genetic diseases due to nDNA mutations (also called autosomal inheritance) are determined by two genes, one received from the father and one from the mother.
 PMM can be inherited in an autosomal recessive pattern, an autosomal dominant pattern, or it can occur spontaneously during the development of the embryo without any family history of the disorder.

 Disorders inherited in a recessive pattern occur when an individual inherits two variants in a gene for the same trait, one from each parent.
 If an individual receives one normal gene and one gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
 The risk for two carrier parents to both pass the altered gene and, therefore, have an affected child is 25% with each pregnancy.
-The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
+The risk of having a child who is a carrier like the parents is 50% with each pregnancy.
 The chance for a child to receive normal genes from both parents is 25%.
 The risk is the same for males and females.

 Mitochondrial diseases are one of the most common forms of metabolic disease.
 They are estimated to affect about 1 in 5,000 people in the general population of the United States.
-Within the mitochondrial diseases, PMM are very common but real epidemiological studies are not available yet.
+Within the group of mitochondrial diseases, PMM are very common but epidemiological studies are not available yet.
 This is also because PMM often go misdiagnosed or undiagnosed so determining their true frequency in the general population is difficult.
 These disorders affect both men and women, children and adults, and individuals of all ethnic and racial groups.

-A diagnosis of PMM is based upon identification of characteristic symptoms, a detailed patient and family history, a thorough physical and clinical evaluation, and a variety of specialized tests.
+A diagnosis of PMM is based upon identification of characteristic symptoms, a detailed patient and family history, a thorough physical and clinical evaluation and a variety of specialized tests.
 The characteristic signs and symptoms of primary mitochondrial myopathy are common to many different types of disorders.
 The diagnostic workup requires a complex approach that includes routine and special laboratory tests.

 Clinical Testing and Workup